awesometic/hackintosh-gigabyte-x570-aorus-elite/README.md

 - Analog audio including speakers and microphone.
 But USB Speaker (USB-DAC) and USB microphone is working.
 - Specific professional applications may need to be patched for AMD processor such as Adobe apps, Davinci Resolve, etc.
-- Virtualization (Apple Hypervisor) is not working but VirtualBox works.
+- Virtualization (Apple Hypervisor and the apps using this like AVD on Android Studio, Parallels) is not working but VirtualBox works.

 ### Doesn't work

 - Sidecar
-- Couldn't find any totally not working things yet, but maybe somewhat exist which I'm not using (I am a software developer :smiley:).
-Please refer to the [CPU support part of the Dortania's OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/macos-limits.html#cpu-support).
+- Probably there's something that I couldn't find yet (I am a software engineer :smiley:).
+For further information that the common limits of the AMD Hackintosh systems, please refer to the [CPU support part of the Dortania's OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/macos-limits.html#cpu-support).

 ## References